ethereum/EIPs/README.md

 The canonical URL for a EIP that has achieved draft status at any point is at https://eips.ethereum.org/.
 For example, the canonical URL for EIP-1 is https://eips.ethereum.org/EIPS/eip-1.

+Please consider anything which is not published on https://eips.ethereum.org/ as a working paper.

+And please consider anything published at https://eips.ethereum.org/ with a status of "draft" as an incomplete draft.

 # Validation

 EIPs must pass some validation tests.
 The EIP repository ensures this by running tests using [html-proofer](https://rubygems.org/gems/html-proofer) and [eip_validator](https://rubygems.org/gems/eip_validator).